ahmedashraf17/sales-data-analysis/README.md

-# sales-data-analysis-project
+# sales-data-analysis

 project overview

-### merge the 12 months of sales data into one
+###Applied descriptive data analysis by merging 12 months files of sales data into one

-### exploare the data
-# clean up the data
-# add some useful columns
-# visualize the data by asking questions
+and tried to answer some critcal business questions after setting up some transformations